SWiT/RFCBot/README.md

 ```

 #### Set scripts to stop on shutdown ####
 The system will hang if the scripts are running at shutdown.
-(Hmmm, this doesn't ALWAYS work.
-Stupid systemd...)
 ```
-sudo ln -s /home/pi/RFCBot/killbot.sh /lib/systemd/system-shutdown/
+sudo ln -s /home/pi/RFCBot/killbot.sh /usr/lib/systemd/system-shutdown/
 ```